 You get several benefits from GPS asset tracking, including:

-GPS tracking tends to cost more than other asset track methods, so it works best when allied to expensive equipment and products.
 A grocery would not replace its barcodes with GPS devices.
 Doing so would not offer a sufficient return on investment.
 However, a warehouse that receives large shipments of expensive electronics, vehicles, or precious metals can protect its inventory by adding GPS trackers to containers.

 Asset tracking with barcodes or QR codes doesn’t cost much money, but it does require a lot of effort from your managers and employees.
 To input and remove an item from your database, someone will need to manually scan the code.
 You can try automated scanners, but they often don’t read codes correctly when stickers are uneven or damaged.